 By fixing Problem 2 – monetisation – it also created an incentive to move up the value hierarchy to insight.
 Sharing insight is one way to a) get good qualified deal flow b) get investors to follow your deals (so that you get “carry” fees).
 Look at one of the best VCs – Fred Wilson of Union Square Ventures – who has been sharing insight every day for more than a decade via his blog (AVC).
 Aspiring VCs who get carry from followers want to show insight to augment their track record.

 Wave 3.
 ICOs and TGEs.
 The current wave.

 This is enhanced crowdfunding.
-The single innovation is almost-instant liquidity.
-Despite what GPs tell LPs, liquidity matters even for sophisticated investors.
+The single innovation is almost instant tradeability.
+Despite what GPs tell LPs, liquidity (the ability to sell an investment before exit) matters even for sophisticated investors.
 The reason is portfolio risk and macro risk – see below:

 Managing Risk: How Token sales reduce technical, market, portfolio and macro risk

 - Technology Risk.
 If a venture has technology risk – think something like Ethereum but also most BioTech and CleanTech – it helps if those with the tech smarts to evaluate that risk vote with their wallets by buying the tokens.

 - Market Risk.
 VCs like to invest Post Product Market Fit for good reason – this is where most ventures fail.
 If potential customers pre order through a Token sale you know that demand is likely to be high.